-Regional contingency plans should also consider potential effects of volcanic ash on aerodromes in the region.
+Recommendation 5: Regional contingency plans should also consider potential effects of volcanic ash on aerodromes in the region and on passengers affected by the non-availability of flights or aerodromes.

-Operator
+Operator Responsibilities

 The aircraft operator is responsible for safe flight operations, for an airworthy aircraft, for operational support facilities and qualified crew for the area and type of operation.
 Operators are required by ICAO Annex 6 to have a Safety Management System to minimize all hazards.
 The National Safety Oversight Authority has the responsibility to approve this SMS and to supervise its execution.
+Within an SMS, operators would execute specific Safety Risk Analyses for particular hazards, such as volcanic contamination of airspace or aerodromes.

 In concert with the aircraft manufacturer, operational procedures for intended flight in a low-concentration ash area must be specified and trained.
 These procedures must include an explicit guideline on identifying the presence of volcanic ash, the level of threat, the acceptable exposure times and ash concentration and escape/contingency procedures.
 Safety implications must be resolved by increased engine, airframe and systems maintenance inspections covering ash susceptible areas not routinely checked in normal situations and possibly earlier component renewal.
-Aircraft performance and systems data monitoring, inspection and maintenance checks should be adopted in order to prevent, monitor and mitigate possible damage related to volcanic ash.
+Aircraft performance and systems data monitoring, inspection and maintenance checks should be adapted in order to prevent, monitor and mitigate possible damage related to volcanic ash.